abhishekarya1/Hash-Define-myNotes/content/java/basics.md

 ### Numeric Promotion
 1. If two values have different types, Java will convert smaller into larger type
 2. If integral and decimal are being used, integral is converted to decimal type
+3. After the operations, the result value will be of the promoted operands type
-3. **If both variables are of integral type and smaller or equal to int, they are promoted to int first**, even if none of them is `int`
+4. **If both variables are of integral type and smaller or equal to int, they are promoted to int first**, even if none of them is `int`
 ```java
 short x = 5;
 byte y = 5;
 x + y;      // int
 ```
-4. After the operations, the result value will be of the promoted operands type.

 ### Bitwise Complement
 `~` operator is same as in C/C++.
 To find the bitwise complement of a number, multiply it by negative one and then subtract one.